 New Zealand towns developed for a variety of reasons – to support farming hinterlands, provide port facilities, or as a base for mining, sawmilling or construction.
-This map shows the development of lower North Island towns from 1874 to 1911.
-In 1874 there were only three towns of at least 500 people in the region; by 1911 there were 32.
+This map shows the development of lower North Island towns between 1874 and 1911.
+In 1874 there were only three towns of at least 500 people in the region; by 1911 there were 34.
 Their rise was largely linked to the growth of farming in their hinterlands.
-The map also highlights the distribution pattern of towns: most arose along major roads or railway lines and were within a day’s travel time – by horse and cart – from one another.
+The map also highlights the distribution pattern of towns: most arose along major roads or railway lines and were within a day’s travel time – by horse and cart – of one another.

 Te whakamahi i tēnei tūemi